MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

       ) \
       .execute()
     ```

     Congrats!
 Your date dimension is all set up.
 Now you'll create your customer dimension.
-3. To build out the customer dimension table, **add a new code block** and paste the following code:
+7. To build out the customer dimension table, **add a new code block**, paste and run the following code:

     ```python
     from pyspark.sql.types import *